Sagnik Chatterjee

 with Rohan Bhatia, Parmeet Singh-Chani, and Debajyoti Bera.

 Published in Quantum Machine Intelligence, 5(2): 1-20 (2023).
+Short talk at QTML 2022.
+Poster at QIP 2022.

 We answer an open question on the existence of quantum boosting algorithms for weak learners with non-binary hypotheses.

-[ journal | arXiv | code | poster | slides]
+[journal | arXiv | code | poster | slides]

 Abstract Citation